emmakloe/MinesweeperinC/README.md

-# MinesweeperinC
+# Minesweeper in C
-Basics of Programming in C
+Basics of Programming in C homework.

+Author - Jakosa Emma Kloé